tancredi/lxjs-2013-game.js-talk/README.md

 #### [Turbulenz](https://turbulenz.com/)

-Free and open-source framework, especially great for 3D games, inclusive of HTML5 SDK and easy-to-use social features.
+Open-source framework, especially great for 3D games, inclusive of HTML5 SDK and easy-to-use social features.

 Hosts and publishes your game in a developer-friendly environment and allows to easily monetise your game.